ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

     ## Error in names(derepRs) <- sample.names: 'names' attribute [62] must be the same length as the vector [61]

-Oops, we generated our "sample.names" from the original list of FASTQs, but we dropped one out.
+Oops, we generated our “sample.names” from the original list of FASTQs, but we dropped one out.
 We need to do it again based on the list of filtered FASTQs

 ``` r
 filtFs %>%